Geomevtrix/Arts/README.md

 # Arts
-Geometric illustration on ideas on a higher dimension
+Geometric illustration of ideas on a higher dimensional perspective Psychedelically Inclined